Pettersson lifts Canucks to 4-3 win over Predators in SO - NewsBreak

 Pettersson nearly ended the game 59 seconds into overtime, sending a backhanded shot off the post.

-Evangelista, a 21-year-old Toronto native playing in his fourth NHL game, scored his first two career goals 8:24 apart in the third to tie the score with 3:05 left.
+Evangelista, a 21-year-old playing in his fourth NHL game, scored his first two career goals 8:24 apart in the third to tie the score with 3:05 left.

-“A lot of shock.
-I think pretty big relief,” he said.
-“I had a lot of chances and I just wasn’t able to bury so to finally see one go in the net was a big relief, so it was pretty calming.”

 First, he got the rebound of Kiefer Sherwood’s shot and delivered it into the back of Vancouver’s net to pull the Predators within one at 8:31 of the third.
 Then, after a bad clearing attempt by Vancouver defenseman Guillaume Brisebois, the Predators' Tyson Barrie fired a shot from above the faceoff circle and Evangelista tipped it in for his second goal of the game to tie it 3-3.